MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-set-session-context-transact-sql.md

  The key being set, of type **sysname**.
 The maximum key size is 128 bytes.

  [ @value= ] 'value'
  The value for the specified key, of type **sql_variant**.
-Setting a value of NULL will free the memory.
+Setting a value of NULL frees the memory.
 The maximum size is 8,000 bytes.

  [ @read_only= ] { 0 | 1 }
  A flag of type **bit**.
 If 1, then the value for the specified key cannot be changed again on this logical connection.
 If 0 (default), then the value can be changed.